 Double Sheet Bend.
 Use a double sheet bend to tie two ropes together, even if they are of different diameters.
 Murphy's law tells us that no matter how long your rope, it's not long enough; the double sheet bend lets you extend your line by adding another length to it.
 The double sheet bend can also be used to tie a line to something like a metal ring; consider the ring or eyelet the larger of the lines.
 (This is a more secure version of a sheet bend.)

 Sheepshank.
 The sheepshank addresses another result of Murphy's law: a rope that is too long, or that has a weak point.
 One could cut the rope to length, or cut out the weak point, but what if one wants to preserve the rope's original length for future use?
 A sheepshank literally ties up some of the rope at some point between the ends, drawing them closer to one another for a shorter line.
 A weak point on the rope can be tied into the middle of a sheepshank such that none of the force on the line is applied to the weak point.

 In order to keep things simple, I've limited my list of essential knots to just these eight; I figure most of us will figure out ways to kludge together work-arounds for lashings, constricting knots, nooses, and the like.
 What did I miss that you would consider essential?
 Let me know if your comments please, and provide a link to a Youtube how-to video.

-If you appreciate this article, please help me by voting for Still Getting Ready! at topprepperwebsites.com.
+If you enjoyed this article, please vote for Still Getting Ready! at topprepperwebsites.com.